US rocked by 3 mass shootings during Easter weekend; 2 dead - NewsBreak

 South Carolina’s State Law Enforcement Division, which is investigating, said in an email there were no reported fatalities in the early shooting at the Cara’s Lounge in Hampton County.
 No information was immediately available on the severity of the injuries.
 Hampton County is roughly 80 miles (about 129 kilometers) west of Charleston.
 A phone call to the nightclub was not answered.

-In Pittsburgh, meanwhile, two minors were killed and two minors were killed at least eight people were injured during a shooting at a house party.
+In Pittsburgh, meanwhile, two minors were killed and at least eight people were injured during a shooting at a house party.
 The shooting, which followed an altercation, happened around 12:30 a.m. during a party at a short-term rental property where hundreds of people had gathered — the “vast majority” of them underage, Chief Scott Schubert of the Pittsburgh police department told reporters.

 The Columbia Police Department announced the arrest of 22-year-old Jewayne M. Price, who was one of three people initially detained by law enforcement as a person of interest in the mall shooting.
 Price was scheduled to have a bond hearing at 2 p.m.
 Sunday on charges of unlawful carrying of a pistol.
 It is not immediately known if Price has an attorney who could speak on his behalf.